cesaro/dpu-cav18-exp/doc/1-intro.md

 installed in their account.
 This sum is computed as a hash of the following:

 * All files in the repository.
-* All content avilable in the repository in Github, (https://github.com/cesaro/dpu-cav18-exp)
+* All content avilable in the repository in Github (https://github.com/cesaro/dpu-cav18-exp)

 You can re-compute this hash like this.
 In your console, `cd` to the root of the